 When the water warms later in the season, the fish often lay right on the bottom.
 Try fishing as close to the bottom as possible – but if you do this, be prepared to lose some gear.

 Mansker has a suggestion to get down to the fish without it costing a small fortune: He started adding 60 feet of 30-pound braided line to a strong snap swivel on his main line.
 Then he ties his dodger or gang troll to the braided line.

 “That way, when I get a bit from a Ponderosa or Lodgepole snapper (stump), I just lose my lure and save the expensive attractor,” Mansker said.
 “I get fishing again a lot quicker, too.”

 Brian Russell lives between La Pine and Sunriver.
-He is a board member for Kokanee Power of Oregon.
+He is a former board member for Kokanee Power of Oregon.
 He fishes several central Oregon kokanee lakes, especially Wickiup Reservoir during the main season and Lake Billy Chinook in the winter.

 Mike Mansker, who lives in Sisters, grew up catching kokanee in the 1960s and 1970s in Central Oregon and Idaho.
 He can often be found fishing for kokanee at Odell and Suttle lakes, in addition to Wickiup.